jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-alex-ludlow-cause.md

 path: /interview/alex-ludlow-cause
 title: Alex Ludlow @ CAUSE
 date: 2017-11-24T05:35:37.000Z
-description: todo
+description: >-
+  The name CAUSE is fast becoming synonymous with minimal techno in Sydney.
+  Whether it’s on their home turf of the Bunk3r or further afield, Alex Ludlow & David James have built a reputation for high quality events with a solid music policy.
+Here’s our chat with founding member Alex, on fighting for the CAUSE...
 featuredImage: /img/alex-ludlow.jpg
 ---
-The name CAUSE is fast becoming synonymous with minimal techno in Sydney.
-Whether it’s on their home turf of the Bunk3r or further afield, Alex Ludlow & David James have built a reputation for high quality events with a solid music policy.
-Here’s our chat with founding member Alex, on fighting for the [CAUSE](https://www.facebook.com/CauseSydney/)...

 **RR:** Alex, thanks for joining us.
 [CAUSE](https://www.facebook.com/CauseSydney/) is definitely making waves on the Sydney house & tech scene.
 How did it all start?

 **Alex:** Well I used to do events in Wollongong then when I moved to Sydney, I started collaborating with a like-minded bunch and we started CAUSE.
 We’ve been through a lot of changes over the years and now it’s just me and [David James](https://www.facebook.com/Davidjamesdjpage/).
 We’re both on the same wavelength and always seem to make the same decisions, so it’s a really good duo we have going on.
 Having 2 people is key I think, it keeps you motivated.